gjokekocev/Image-Processing/README.md

 ## Description
-Images Clasification
-The goal of your project is to create a robust classifier, to collect data and prepare custom dataset.
+The goal of this project is to create a robust classifier, to collect data and prepare custom dataset.
-You will build a model that will recognize
+We built a model that will recognize

-Properties
+### Properties

 Indoor